billpg/HashBack/README.md

 The attacker can't eavesdrop or spoof because TLS is securing the channel.

 ### What if an attacker can predict the verification hash URL?"
 Let them.
-For an attacker to exploit knowing a current verification hash, they would need to be able to reverse that hash back into the original JSON request, including the unpredicatable `Unus` property.
+For an attacker to exploit knowing a current verification hash, they would need to be able to reverse that hash back into the original JSON request, including the unpredictable `Unus` property.
 Reversing SHA256 (as part of PBKDF2) is considered practically impossible.

 ### What if an attacker sends a fake POST request to an Issuer?
 The Issuer will attempt to retrieve a verification hash file from the Verifier website.
 As there won't have a verification hash that matches the fake POST request, the attempt will fail.